mayasharma2110/Treat-Yourself/README.md

 * The checkout page will allow users to enter their shipping and billing information to complete the purchase, if they are logged in their default payment and delivery information will be automatically populated.

+* The checkout success page will show users details of what they have ordered.

 * The profile page will show a users past orders and it will also allow then to update their default delivery information.

 * The add product page will be available to admin only, this will allow them to enter a products name, description, picture and price.